sanjana459/GitHub-Practice/readme.md

 ---

-## Visualizing Diverged Branches
+## 🔍 Git Graph After Both Branches Have Commits

-Now both branches had their own unique commits.
+Now `master` has its own new commit, and so does `nav-bar`.
+You can clearly see the diverged paths.

 <p align="center">
   <img width="896" alt="Pasted Graphic 28" src="https://github.com/user-attachments/assets/31e87235-c5db-4b46-a150-66caf8742139" />